adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 [![Diun Logs](diun-logs.png)](diun-logs.png)

-## Minio
+## Get your own S3 💽

-Let's try something more fun with a tool with a web UI.
+Let's try with a tool with a web UI.
 Here is how get your own S3 bucket and be free from any external S3 provider.
 We'll use our GlusterFS volume as a real storage.

 Do `sudo /mnt/storage-pool/minio` on `manager-01` and create following stack :